-We know it’s not that big of a deal to be able to change your theme’s color, but who can argue with the fact that a small change in color, can sometimes make a big difference in how you feel about something… And yes, we chose the black theme if you were wondering which one we went with in the end.
+We know it’s not that big of a deal to be able to change your theme’s color, but who can argue with the fact that a small change in color, can sometimes make a big difference in how you feel about something… And yes, we chose the black theme if you were wondering which one we went to within the end.

 Todoist got us a bit by a surprise with their pricing.
 They offer the usual three pricing tiers including Free, Pro, and Business, but the prices themselves are just a steal.
 Seriously, you are crazy not to grab the Pro or Business plan with these prices.

 If you want more active projects and, more collaborators, and pretty much more of everything the Pro starts at a measly 4 $/month and Business at 6 $/month.
 You can shave another dollar off of that price if you are ready to get Todoist for a full year (which we do highly recommend).

 Todoist review conclusion

 If you are looking for a tool to help you organize that mess of your head or just want someone to remind and motivate you to do the tasks you need to do or at least should be doing instead of procrastinating and reading this article then Todoist the SaaS for you.

 Grab it for your phone, Apple Watch, and browser, and just get going with it.
 With the price, it’s going at the moment and the help it provides you by turning your big projects into tasks and subtasks is a gift on its own, but with collaborators, team inboxes, and the fact its FREE to start, there is really no downside or reason to not try Todoist.